dipranjan/dsinterviewqns/algorithms/tree-based-approaches.md

 Steps:
 - Create a bootstrap sample from the training set
 - Now construct a decision tree using the bootstrap sample.
 While splitting a node of the tree, only consider a random subset of features.
 Every time a node has to split, a different random subset of features will be considered.
-- Repeat the steps 1 and 2 for $n$ times, to construct $n$ trees in the forest.
+- Repeat the steps 1 and 2 for $$n$$ times, to construct $$n$$ trees in the forest.
 Remember each tree is constructed independently, so it is possible to construct each tree in parallel.
 - While predicting a test case, each tree predicts individually, and the final prediction is given by the majority vote of all the trees

 As for why or when we use it over logistic regression, the answer is it depends: